-The Directors of the Company whose names appear on page ix accept responsibility for the information contained in this document.
+The Directors of the Company accept responsibility for the information contained in this document.
 To the best of the knowledge and belief of the Directors (who have taken all reasonable care to ensure that such is the case), the information contained in this document is in accordance with the facts and does not omit anything likely to affect the import of such information.